“Your Pap test was irregular. We’d like you to come back in for a follow-up.”

 Getting this information is vital to your health in many cases.
 I have, more than once, had someone come in for their yearly and found that they were recently diagnosed with a new medical problem and shouldn’t be on birth control pills.
 Had I just continued to prescribe the pills without seeing the patient, she may have been at risk for complications related to the contraceptives.
 Some women who take birth control have their menopause delayed.

 Now that many women use long-acting forms of perimenopause birth control or need Paps only every 3-5 years, some women are skipping their yearly exams.
 I don’t recommend this.
 Even if a pap or a refill isn’t needed, having an annual is important so your doctor can continue to keep track of what screening is necessary and when, stay updated on any new issues and do a thorough exam to look for any changes in your body that need to be addressed.

 Dr. Jessie: Yes!
 After menopause a woman’s estrogen levels decrease to very low levels.
 The vaginal tissues are affected by estrogen.
 Thinning of the tissues can make the cells appear abnormal on a Pap.
 The colposcopy will help determine the difference between actual abnormal cells and cells that appear abnormal because of thinning of the tissues.

 While the death rates from cervical cancer have declined, that doesn’t mean incidences of the disease are radically fewer – in fact, as the US population ages, the number of cancer diagnoses generally has actually increased.
-Pap tests can detect changes that could lead to cancer before the disease develops, making it a very effective preventative tool.
+Cervix cancer pap tests can detect changes that could lead to cancer before the disease develops, making it a very effective preventative tool.
 And, as more and more young people are vaccinated against HPV, rates of cervical cancer should continue to decline.